EUDAT-B2NOTE/b2note/b2note_app/README.md

 # B2NOTE APP

 Frontend application consisting of web pages UI and logic in order to support data annotation and relevant use case.
-This component is bootstrapped by [aurelia-cli](https://github.com/aurelia/cli).
-For more information, go to https://aurelia.io/docs/cli/webpack
+This component is bootstrapped by [aurelia-cli](https://github.com/aurelia/cli) and bundled using Webpack (https://aurelia.io/docs/cli/webpack).

 ## Development environmnent